 As the groundwater management agency for the Santa Clara County, the district works to protect and augment groundwater supplies.
-The 2012 Groundwater Management Plan, which was adopted by the District Board of Directors in July 2012, describes the district's groundwater basin management objectives and the strategies, programs, and activities that support those objectives.
+The 2016 Groundwater Management Plan, which was adopted by the District Board of Directors in November 2016, describes the district's groundwater sustainability goals and the strategies, programs, and activities that support those goals.

 Importance of groundwater